 Summary dissolution has the same effect as a divorce, but it offers several benefits that a “regular” divorce does not.
 Notably, it’s a quick(er) and easier process.
 You may not even need to appear before a judge.

-If you meet the following 9 criteria, you and your soon to be ex-spouse, should consider filing for summary dissolution.
+If you meet the following nine criteria, you and your soon-to-be ex-spouse should consider filing for summary dissolution.

-- Have been married for less than 5 years (from the date you got married to the date you separated);
+- Your marriage has lasted less than five years (from the date you got married to the date you separated).

-- Have no children together born or adopted before or during the marriage (and you are not expecting a new child now);
+- You have no children together (born or adopted before or during the marriage), nor are you expecting a child now.

-- Do not own any part of land or buildings;
+- You do not own any part of land or buildings.

-- Do not owe more than $6,000 for debts acquired since the date you got married (calling “community obligations”)*;
+- You do not owe more than $6,000 for debts acquired since the date you got married (“community obligations”).*

-- Agree that neither spouse will ever get spousal support; and
+- The spouses agree that neither will ever get spousal support.

-- Have signed an agreement that divides your property and debts.
+- You have signed an agreement dividing your property and debts.

 *There are some exceptions to the calculation.

-LGBTQ note: The summary dissolution process can dissolve your domestic partnership as well or if you are both married and domestic partnered, can dissolve both.
+In some states, a summary dissolution process can dissolve your domestic partnership.
+If you are both married and domestic partnered, it can dissolve both.